ChalmersGU-data-structure-courses/dsabook/src/markdown/09-trees-and-heaps/02-binary-trees.md

 ### Traversal without recursion

-Some programming languages have poor support for recursion.
 It is possible to traverse a tree iteratively (using a loop) with a stack data structure.
 We call the stack our *agenda*, consider it a to-do list containing nodes that we need to process.
 Here is pseudocode that is structurally very similar to our recursive iterations, but instead of making recursive calls we add child nodes to the agenda and loop: